amrkhaled122/OmniCall/README.md

 ### What Happens Next

-- OmniCall monitors your screen every 250ms
+- OmniCall monitors your screen to captrhe the Accept button.
 - When a match is detected, it sends a notification to your phone
 - You'll get a push notification instantly
 - Click the notification to see details